 Sperm Whales Vanish from Gulf of California as Ecosystem Shifts

-A new study highlights the concerning departure of sperm whales from Mexico’s Gulf of California, suggesting broader signs of ecosystem instability.
+A new study highlights the concerning departure of sperm from Mexico’s Gulf of California, suggesting broader signs of ecosystem instability.

 The study, published in PeerJ Life and Environment, details how these apex predators have vanished from the region in response to dramatic drops in the jumbo squid population, their primary food source.